fran-martinez/bio_ner_bert/README.md

 ## Model Usage
 If you are only interested on using the models, you can do it directly from 🤗/[transformers](https://huggingface.co/transformers/) library.
-Th models websites are available from the following links:
+The models websites are available from the following links:
 - [`scibert_scivocab_cased_ner_jnlpba`](https://huggingface.co/fran-martinez/scibert_scivocab_cased_ner_jnlpba).

 ### Example of usage